-Data Warehouse Architecture (with a Staging Area)
+Data Warehouse Architecture: with a Staging Area

-In Figure 1-2, you need to clean and process your operational data before putting it into the warehouse.
+You need to clean and process your operational data before putting it into the warehouse, as shown in Figure 1-2.
 You can do this programmatically, although most data warehouses use a staging area instead.
 A staging area simplifies building summaries and general warehouse management.
 Figure 1-3 illustrates this typical architecture.